LionelDraghi/bbt/docs/UG.md

 *if there is, delete it*
 To avoid any unwanted deletion, it is important to understand the following behavior.

-> [!WARNING] Note that I consider the current implementation of this feature far too complex, with a combination of scenario syntax and bbt option.
-A simplification in future version is very likely, with the introduction of interactive confirm.

 #### using the negative form

 The two lines below looks very close :